 The Charity utilises a number of instruments to measure the degree of success attained in meeting its objectives, including enrolment measures and analysis, student questionnaires (both quantitative and qualitative) and online course and program evaluations.

-During the year covered by this report the Charity has expended considerable effort in analysing resultant feedback and improving the evaluative instruments used - sometimes in collaboration with Syracuse University and SU Abroad and sometimes independently.
+During the year covered by this report the Charity has expended considerable effort in analysing resultant feedback and improving the evaluative instruments used, often in partnership with Syracuse University and sometimes independently.

 Programme Statistics